THE HON TANYA PLIBERSEK MP

 Whatever my colleagues decide, I will play a role in taking our economic and social policy agenda to the next stage.

-Our victories are hard fought, and hard won - whether it’s elections, or great Labor legacies such as Medicare, the National Disability Insurance Scheme, fair school funding, protection for our environment, or support for renewables.
+Our victories are hard fought, and hard won - whether its elections, or great Labor legacies such as Medicare, the National Disability Insurance Scheme, fair school funding, or protection for our environment, and support for renewables.

 I understand that to win elections Labor needs to take the Australian people with us.